C.O.F.F.I.N

-Children of Finland Fighting in Norway, (abbreviated to C.O.F.F.I.N) are an Australian punk and rock band formed in Sydney in 2005.
+C.O.F.F.I.N (a backronym of Children of Finland Fighting in Norway) are an Australian rock band formed in Sydney, New South Wales in 2005.

 Their fifth studio album Australia Stops peaked at number 47 on the Australian Albums Chart and number 23 on the UK Albums Chart in September 2023.

 History

-Children of Finland Fighting in Norway (C.O.F.F.I.N) formed in 2005 by Sydney schoolmates.
+Children of Finland Fighting in Norway (C.O.F.F.I.N) formed in 2005 by Sydney schoolmates of Balgowlah Boys Campus.
+The original lineup was Ben Portnoy (Lead Vocals & Drums), Abijah Rado (Lead Guitar), Arthur Flanders (Rhythm Guitar) & Ziggy McNeill (Bass).

 They self-released their debut studio album, Under the Influence in 2010.

 In June 2018, the group released their third studio album, Piss~Up.

 In September 2020, the group released their self-titled album via Legless Records.
 The album was preceded by single "Fast Love".
+After this founding member, Arthur Flanders (Rhythm Guitar), left the band.

 In September 2023, the group released their fifth studio album, Australia Stops.
-The album was preceded by singles "Cut You Off" and "Give Me a Bite" Band member Ben Portnoy called the album their "most well put together".
+The album was preceded by singles "Cut You Off" and "Give Me a Bite" Lead Singer/Drummer, Ben Portnoy, called the album their "most well put together".
 The album was released following tours in North America and Europe.